-On a sliding gate, the catcher post (also 'receive post' or 'closing post') sits at the opposite end of the opening from the runout.
-It does three things at once.
-It physically stops the gate at its closed position.
-It guides the leading edge laterally so the gate doesn't kick sideways.
-It usually carries the latch or lock target.
+On a sliding gate, the catcher post (also called the receive post or closing post) sits at the far end of the opening from the runout.
+It does three jobs.
+It stops the gate at the shut position.
+It holds the front edge so the gate does not kick sideways.
+And it usually carries the latch or lock.

 A catcher post for a residential sliding gate is typically a 100x100x4 SHS in concreted footing.
 For commercial gates and longer leaves it goes up to 125x125x5 or 150x150x6 to handle the moment from a kicked or wind-loaded gate face.